 A plugged bermudagrass usually takes less time and gets established between 60 and 90 days.
 After it has become established and grown to the desired height, you can start mowing 2–3 times a week to encourage thicker and lusher growth.

 When choosing any type of grass for your lawn, you have several choices.
 The Bermuda grass varieties naturally vary in appearance, texture, and growth rate, just as other types of grasses do.
 You can easily plant it from grass plug, grass seed, or sod in tropical, subtropical, or drought regions.

-The traditional type of bermudagrass has larger blade leaves but not as much dark in color.
+The traditional type of bermudagrass has larger blade leaves but is not as dark in color.
 But these are easy to care for and look good when maintained at a higher height.

 Hybrid Bermudagrass variety, called “Tifway,” is now the preferred grass for the golf courses, sports fields, and parks.
 These are genetically modified to have a finer leaf blade and deeper green color.
 These won’t need much care and looks best when mowed at a short length.

 Here are some popular bermudagrass varieties:

 |Princess 77||Fine-textured synthetic grass that can be grown from seeds|